-What Should You Do With Your Wedding Ring After a Divorce?
+What Should You Do With Your Wedding Band After a Divorce?

 Your engagement ring and wedding ring are a symbol of your marriage – so what does it symbolize after a divorce?
 And what does it mean to you personally?